bcrossman/virtual_sports/content/post/2021-08-12-salary-and-talent-distribution-by-madden-team/index.markdown

 <script src="{{< blogdown/postref >}}index_files/pymjs/pym.v1.js"></script>
 <script src="{{< blogdown/postref >}}index_files/widgetframe-binding/widgetframe.js"></script>

-## Intro

 As much as I use R and Data Analysis in my day job, I find that sports games (like Madden) or fantasy sports (football, baseball, etc.) are the best sandbox to learn and practice data analysis skills.
-This post will focus on data visualization techniques using Madden data from the Madden 22 EA Sports games release to understand the distribution of talent and skill across teams.
+This post will focus on data visualization techniques using Madden data from the Madden 21 EA Sports game to understand the distribution of talent and skill across teams.

 ## Package Load